 It doesn't help that many people never patch or update these devices, and they often contain default login credentials that an attacker can easily obtain.
 If attackers are able to compromise or gain access to the router on the home network, they will be able to view or capture traffic on the network and may be able to compromise or infect the devices connected to it.

-The users themselves are perhaps the biggest security concern, though.
+The users themselves are perhaps one of the biggest security issues with working remotely, though.
 The COVID-19 quarantine and shift to working from home has created a fair amount of chaos and confusion that attackers are leveraging for phishing attacks.
 Emails that appear to be from the company or about official business related to COVID-19 are likely to catch the attention of remote workers who are anxious for information and status updates and may be less cautious than they would normally be.

 Keeping company data secure during remote access